VQAThinker: Exploring Generalizable and Explainable Video Quality Assessment via Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we propose VQAThinker, a reasoning-based VQA framework that leverages group relative policy optimization (GRPO) to achieve generalizable and explainable VQA.
+In this work, we propose VQAThinker, a reasoning-based VQA framework that leverages GRPO to achieve generalizable and explainable VQA.
 Specifically, we introduce three VQA-specific rewards: a bell-shaped regression reward for fine-grained score prediction, a pairwise ranking reward for relative quality discrimination, and a temporal consistency reward for modeling temporal degradations.
 Extensive experiments across ten VQA benchmarks and two quality description datasets demonstrate that VQAThinker achieves state-of-the-art performance in both in-domain and OOD settings, while also providing strong interpretability through explicit reasoning traces.
-For future work, we plan to scale up our reinforcement learning framework by incorporating large-scale synthetic distortion data with pseudo labels, thereby enhancing the diversity of training content and distortion types, and explore test-time scaling to further improve video quality scoring and understanding performance.